Synagoge Zürich Löwenstrasse: Architecture

 The construction of the current synagogue was realized in 1883/84 on a plot at Löwenstrasse.
 The foundation stone was laid on 6 July 1883, and the inauguration took place on 16 September 1884.
-The construction was carried out on the plans of the architects Chiodera and Tschudy, who designed a synagogue in the Moorish Revival style.
+The construction was carried out on the plans of the architects Chiodera and Tschudy, who designed a synagogue in the Moorish Revival and Byzantine Revival styles.
 The construction including land cost over then 200,000 Swiss Francs.
 The building of the synagogue was highly praised because of its acoustically good properties.
 The Moorish style imaginative inner decorations were not appreciated by all members of the 1880s community, but "thanks to the subdued lighting, the wealth colored jewelry was less exciting and distracting as expected."

 The synagogue was originally set up for 200 men and 170 women seating capacity.
 Six years after the inauguration of the synagogue, the construction had to be converted for reasons of space, and so in 1890 additional seats were set up on the women's gallery.

 At the day of the inauguration, a harmonium was battled by the Orthodox members of the community, but it was removed.
 "The Board plans, without seeking approval from the community, to install s Harmonium in the synagogue, and indeed by the introduction of the same, the law-abiding fellow believers would not be ablel to perform their devotions in a synagogue provided with a harmonium."
 In the following years, there has been repeatedly tensions between the secular and orthodox members, leading to cleavage of the Zürich community.

 In 1897 a separate prayer room for the Orthodox members was created, next to the synagogue school building of the Jewish community.
 Since 1899 the construction of a larger synagogue was discussed, indeed the plans never were realized, but a community meeting discussed again in 1907: A new synagogue for the whole community having space for 800 to 1,000 seat places that replaced the synagogue, or a second synagogue – the construction of the Orthodox synagogue at Freigutstrasse was executed in 1898, and so the Israelitische Religionsgesellschaft was established.
 On 15 September 1905 occurred the donation of a Torah scroll by Solomon Guggenheimer-Wyler, namely a Sefer Torah.
 Since it was the second donation of a Sefer Torah, it was noted that the "old Jewish sense is not yet died out."

 The synagogue Löwenstrasse was renovated in 1936, 1952, and most recently in 1993, executed by the architects Bernard San, Michael Berlowitz and Ron Epstein, to grant restoration and renovation maintenance works.